arfie/arfie.github.io/_publications/periodicity-degenerate-strings.md

       type: pdf

 citation: >
-  Gabory, Estéban, et al. "Periodicity of Degenerate Strings." *Prague Stringology Conference*.
-2023.
+  Estéban Gabory, Eric Rivals, Michelle Sweering, Hilde Verbeek and Pengfei Wang.
+Periodicity of Degenerate Strings.
+In *Proceedings of the Prague Stringology Conference 2023*, pp. 42-56.
 ---
 The notion of periods is key in stringology, word combinatorics, and pattern matching algorithms.
 A string has period $p$ if every two letters at distance $p$ from each other are equal.